-We are interested in how neural circuits, composed of excitatory and inhibitory populations of neurons coordinate to generate the unique oscillatory spike patterns we observe in the hippocampus, and how the resulting these activity patterns represent, encode, and recall episodic memory, in concert with other brain regions, such as the prefrontal cortex.
-To study these questions, we use machine learning and statistical analyses of extracellular recordings from freely moving animals coupled with optogenetics and chemogenetics to perturb the underlying circuitry during learning, recall, and sleep.
+We are interested in how neural circuits, composed of excitatory and inhibitory populations of neurons coordinate to generate the unique oscillatory spike patterns we observe in the hippocampus, and how the resulting these activity patterns represent, encode, and recall episodic memory, in concert with other brain regions, such as the prefrontal and posterior parietal cortices.
+To study these questions, we use machine learning and statistical analyses of extracellular recordings from 100s of units in freely moving animals coupled with optogenetics and chemogenetics to perturb the underlying circuitry during learning, recall, and sleep.

 Among the most salient rhythms we observe in the CA1 region of the rat hippocampus are theta (5-12 Hz) oscillations and transient sharp-wave ripples (100-250 Hz).
 These rhythms reflect an exquisite coordination of spiking activity and are likely to underlie the mechanisms by which memories are processed and accessed.